- Most Common Remote Communication Problems

 - Clash of cultures and ethics.

 This often happens in cross-cultural teams.
-A different attitude towards interruptions or being late may pose a serious communication problem.
+A different attitude towards interruptions may pose a serious remote communication problem.

 - Failing to derive useful insights.